hashicorp/terraform/website/docs/language/providers/configuration.html.md

 does not include one for that provider.

 **The `version` argument in provider configurations is deprecated.**
-In Terraform 0.13 and later, version constraints should always be declared in [the `required_providers` block](/docs/language/providers/requirements.html).
+In Terraform 0.13 and later, always declare provider version constraints in [the `required_providers` block](/docs/language/providers/requirements.html).
 The `version` argument will be removed in a future version of Terraform.

--> **Note:** The `version` meta-argument made sense before Terraform 0.13, since Terraform could only install providers that were distributed by HashiCorp.
-Now that Terraform can install providers from multiple sources, it makes more sense to keep version constraints and provider source addresses together.